AngleProtocol/angle-docs/borrowing-module/vaults/liquidations.md

 - `e` as the liquidation discount
 - `s` as the liquidation surcharge

-In some conditions, the variables at liquidation are such that $HF\_{post}(x\_{max})$ is a decreasing function of `x`: the health factor can't be put back at a healthy value.
+In some conditions, the variables at liquidation are such that $$HF\_{post}(x\_{max})$$ is a decreasing function of `x`: the health factor can't be put back at a healthy value.
 In this case, liquidators are able to liquidate all of a position’s collateral to avoid leaving an amount of debt that is too small to repay.
 In such situation, it is possible that some of the debt is left unpaid.
 This will be pooled across contracts and accounted for as bad debt, to make sure no surplus is distributed until this debt is erased.

 In practice, full liquidations should be extremely occasional and most vaults should get less than 50% of their position liquidated.
 This allows them to keep as much collateral in their vault as possible, and make liquidations in Angle Borrowing module less harmful to borrowers than elsewhere in the industry.